 Staff did not use the Conditions of Certification from the Final Decision in its SA.
 In its Petition, NextEra Blythe Solar requested that Conditions of Certification NOISE-4, NOISE-5 and NOISE-7 be deleted as all of them pertained to operations of the power block and steam turbine which have been eliminated by the PTA.
-Staff agreed to the deletion of these conditions.
-Staff and NextEra Blythe Solar agree that all other Conditions of Certification contained in the Final Decision should remain unchanged.
+Staff agreed in the SA.